-Dated Date: December 13, 2011
+Dated Date: April 24, 2012

-Interest Rate Per Annum: "CouponRate"%

-Maturity Date: June 1, "Maturity Year"
+Interest Rate Per Annum: "CouponRate"% Maturity Date: June 1, "Maturity Year" CUSIP Number: 736740"CUSIPNumbr" Registered Owner: -----Cede & Co.-----

-CUSIP Number: 736679"CUSIPNumbr"

-Registered Owner: -----Cede & Co.-----

-Principal Amount: -----"Principal AmtSpelled" Dollars-----
+Principal Amount: -----"Principal Amt Spelled" Dollars-----

 The City of Portland, Oregon (the "City"), for value received, acknowledges itself indebted and hereby promises to pay to the Registered Owner hereof, or registered assigns, the Principal Amount indicated above on the Maturity Date indicated above together with interest thereon from the date hereof at the Interest Rate Per Annum indicated above, computed on the basis of a 360-day year of twelve 30-day months.
-Interest is payable semiannually on the first day of June and the first day of December in each year until maturity or prior redemption, commencing June 1, 2012.
-Payment of each installment of principal or interest shall be made to the Registered Owner hereof whose name appears on the registration books of the City maintained by the City's paying agent and registrar, which is currently U.S. Bank National Association, in Portland, Oregon (the "Paying Agent"), as of the close of business on the fifteenth day of the calendar month immediately preceding the applicable interest payment date.
+Interest is payable semiannually on the first day of June and the first day of December in each year until maturity or prior redemption, commencing December 1, 2012.
 For so long as this Bond is subject to a book-entry-only system, principal and interest payments shall be paid on each payment date to the nominee of the securities depository for the Bonds.
 On the date of issuance of this Bond, the securities depository for the Bonds is The Depository Trust Company, New York, New York, and Cede & Co. is the nominee of The Depository Trust Company.
 Such payments shall be made payable to the order of "Cede & Co."

-This Bond is one of a duly authorized series of bonds of the City aggregating \$3,400,000 in principal amount designated as Limited Tax Improvement Bonds, 2011 Series A (the "Bonds").
-The Bonds are issued for the purpose of financing costs of public improvements which property owners are obligated to pay to the City in installments (the "Assessment Payments").
-The Bonds are authorized by City Ordinance No. 184933 (the "Ordinance") and ORS Chapter 287A, in full and strict accordance and compliance with all of the provisions of the Constitution and Statutes of the State of Oregon and the Charter of the City.
+This Bond is one of a duly authorized series of bonds of the City aggregating \$12,000,000 in principal amount designated as Limited Tax Revenue Bonds, 2012 Series A, JELD-WEN Field Project (Federally Taxable) (the "Bonds").
+The Bonds are issued to finance costs of the City's JELD-WEN Field Project and to pay costs related to the Bonds..
+The Bonds are authorized by City Ordinance No. 183070 (the "Ordinance") and Oregon Revised Statutes Sections 287A.150 and 287A.360, in full and strict accordance and compliance with all of the provisions of the Constitution and Statutes of the State of Oregon and the Charter of the City.
+The terms of the Bonds are described in a Bond Declaration dated as of April 24, 2012 (the "Bond Declaration").

 The Bonds constitute valid and legally binding obligations of the City.
-The full faith and credit of the City are pledged for the punctual payment of the principal of and interest on the Bonds and the City has covenanted to pay the Bonds from its legally available funds.
-The City has also pledged the Assessment Payments to secure the Bonds, but the City has reserved the right to grant liens on the Assessment Payments that are superior to the lien of the Bonds.
+The City has pledged its full faith and credit for the punctual payment of the principal of and interest on the Bonds and agreed to pay the Bonds from its Available General Funds, as defined and provided in the Bond Declaration.
 The City is not authorized to levy any additional taxes to pay the Bonds.
 The Bonds do not constitute a debt or indebtedness of Multnomah, Washington, or Clackamas Counties, the State of Oregon, or any political subdivision thereof other than the City.